 PDAs work with the diocesan Ministry Accompaniers’ network to offer mentoring, coaching and work consultancy to all clergy licensed within the diocese.
 To explore working with a Ministry Accompanier, clergy can contact their area PDA.

-PDAs visit all clergy when they are new post to make arrangements for focused transitional coaching for the first year of the new post.
+PDAs visit all clergy when they are new in post to make arrangements for focused Ministry Accompaniment with your PDA for the first year of the new post.

 A growing, developing faith is vital for any church’s health.

 PDAs can help you (as a church and as an individual) consider:

 Fresh Expressions of Church (fxC) are new and different ways of being church for the 21st century.
 Some of the more widely known fxC are Messy Church, cafe church and seeker church.

 - help you think creatively about your context and how you could do church differently